studentcoursera/RepData_PeerAssessment1/PA1_template.md

 rm("averaged")
 ```

-08:35 [835] is the 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps.
+The 5-minute interval which on average across all the days in the dataset, contains the maximum number of steps is 08:35 [835].

 ## Imputing missing values